QUICK ANSWER

 The Florida real estate Sales Associate exam is administered by Pearson VUE on behalf of the DBPR.
 Monthly Exam Performance Summary reports break results down by attempt type.

-The overall rate (42 to 47%) includes both first-timers and retakers.
-Because retakers pull the average down, the number you see quoted most often understates how first-time takers actually perform.
+The overall rate includes both first-timers and retakers.
+Because retakers pull the average down, the number you see quoted most often can understate how first-time takers perform and overstate how safe retaking feels.
 First-timers do better than the headline number suggests.
 Retakers do worse.
 The distinction matters for how you interpret the data.

 Why ~50% Fail the First Time